 What began with a few thousand people gathering to look at flowers one Sunday in May of 1898 has turned into one of the largest festivals of flowers in North America.
 Appropriately, it takes place in the Flower City.

-Highland Park in Rochester, New York was designed by famous landscape architect Frederick Law Olmstead, of Central Park fame.
+Highland Park in Rochester, New York was designed by famous landscape architect Frederick Law Olmsted, of Central Park fame.
 It features winding paths, rolling hills, a few wide-open spaces, and more than a thousand lilac shrubs.

 The land was endowed to the Rochester community by George Ellwanger and Patrick Barry, whose seed business was one of the many such businesses that caused Rochester’s nickname to be changed from the Flour City (because of flour mills along the Genesee River) to the Flower City, around 1850.